nim-lang/Nim/doc/manual_experimental_strictnotnil.md

 We track some of those compound expressions which might be nilable as dependants of their bases: `a.field` is changed if `a` is moved (re-assigned), similarly `a[index]` is dependent on `a` and `a.field.field` on `a.field`.

 When we move the base, we update dependants to `MaybeNil`.
-Otherwise we usually start with type nilability.
+Otherwise, we usually start with type nilability.

 When we call args, we update the nilability of their dependants to `MaybeNil` as the calls usually can change them.
 We might need to check for `strictFuncs` pure funcs and not do that then.